ErikSchierboom/blog/content/posts/cleaning-up-local-git-branches-deleted-on-a-remote.md

 The behavior is exactly the same as manually running `git fetch -p` followed by our custom command.
 Nice, isn't it?

-You don't even have to manually edit the `.gitignore` file, as the alias can also be added using the following command:
+You don't even have to manually edit the `.gitconfig` file, as the alias can also be added using the following command:

 ```
 git config --global alias.gone "! git fetch -p && git for-each-ref --format '%(refname:short) %(upstream:track)' | awk '\$2 == \"[gone]\" {print \$1}' | xargs -r git branch -D"